 Throughout the training, there is a focus on fast reaction to first aid emergencies.
 Other course elements include primary first aid mediation, basic (CPR), and self-protection cares.

 Specific learning topics include shock, bleeding, poisoning, burns, temperature extremes, musculoskeletal injuries, bites and stings, medical emergencies, and confined spaces training.
-Some of the other elements included in injury concepts and first aid intervention are: injuries to the head and neck, eyes, nose, mouth, and teeth, chest, abdomen, and hands, fingers, and feet.
-These course are generally shaped after the hazards and equipment the individuals are dealing with.
+Also included in injury concepts and first aid intervention: Injuries to the head and neck, eyes, nose, mouth, and teeth, chest, abdomen, and hands, fingers, and feet.
+The course should upgrade according to new hazards and equipment.

 - The first thing is the identification of possible hazards at the place of emergency.
 If you have no idea of more hazards that can happen, check the area, and when you find danger, escape.
 Also, find injured people and take them with you to safe spots.